The Purpose of this website

 My own view is that God created using natural processes when they would achieve the needed result, and created by fiat (instantaneously?) when natural processes were unable to achieve the desired result.
 The task of the scientist is to find out what can be done naturally, to explore the limits of natural development, but without making the assumption that everything we see must be a natural development (as a scientist who rejects a creator God must necessarily assume).
 Much of the activity described in the creation Days can be done naturally, and thus, was done naturally and the task therefore took as long as natural processes would require (for example, the development of the shields ("firmament") on Day Two, and the creation of dry land on Day Three).

-In my view this verse, together with Genesis 2:4 are the "bookends" of the creation narrative, which take place in the intervening verses.
+In my view this Genesis 1:1 and Genesis 2:4 are the "bookends" of the creation narrative, which take place in the intervening verses.
 St. Augustine says, in Book I, §8, "Are we to understand that by the expression, heaven and earth all that God made is to be included and brought to mind first in a general way, and that then the manner of creation is to be worked out in detail, as for each object the words God said occur?
 For whatever God made, he made through His Word."
 My short answer is "yes".
 However he went on to give this verse a deeper meaning (which I do not agree with).

 Augustine concluded that (because God is timeless) the creation of everything was instantaneous (omnia simul), but that they were created in potential, with the realization occurring in time.
 At one place [V.5.13] he said that God "Created potentially, for time would bring them into view in the ages to come."
 Henry Woods, Augustine and Evolution (1924) p.
 14, remarks on omnia simul: "He conceived creation as proceeding from the Creator, a unit including all things whatsoever that are to exist to the end of time, and corresponding to the single creative mandate. ...
 [H]e places the analogue of all things, as yet without individual existence, existing in elementary matter as forms in potency, forms decreed to exist, therefore no figments of the mind... distinguishing objectively the things that are to be, from mere possibilities never to be actuated."; p.
 16 "St. Augustine takes unformed matter in the scriptural sense for matter without definite external form."
 As noted earlier, St. Thomas Aquinas formalized his view in Question 66 of Summa Theologica. see http://www.newadvent.org/summa/1066.htm - article1.
 The answer of Aquinas states that "holy men differ in opinion."
 He then cites the views of various Church Fathers.
 This view also provides an understanding of "without form and void" in verse 2.
 Clearly he did not consider adherence to a particular view as essential to the Faith.